PRIMER: the Secured Overnight Financing Rate (SOFR)

 "It transpired during the financial crisis that multiple banks had been manipulating the Libor price for several years, which led to hefty fines, multiple court cases and imprisonment for UBS trader Tom Hayes"

+The way SOFR is calculated incorporates all of the trades in the Broad General Collateral Rate (BGRC), another rate that measures overnight Treasury collateral transactions, as well as bilateral Treasury repurchase agreement (repo) transactions that are cleared through the delivery-versus-payment (DVP) service offered by the Fixed Income Clearing Corporation (FICC).
 The New York Fed’s website states that SOFR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon as well as GCF Repo transaction data and data on bilateral Treasury repo transactions cleared through FICC's DVP service, which are obtained from DTCC Solutions, an affiliate of the Depository Trust & Clearing Corporation'.

 This is the rate that banks will pay on the repo market for borrowing overnight.
 The New York Fed publishes the SOFR rate on its website at around 8am every morning.